 - Simmer the heat when it comes to a boil.

 - Add saffron threads.

 - Let it cook till it is reduced to almost ½.

 - Stir the mixture at regular intervals or else it can burn at the bottom and give a very foul taste.

 - Add the dry fruits mixture in the milk.

 - Dissolve cornflour in a little water and add it to the milk.

-- Cook for another 2-3 minutes.
+- Add the fresh cream and cook for another 2-3 minutes.

-- Remove from heat and cool.
+- Remove the pan from heat and cool the mixture.